-Despite prolonged lockdowns, no immigration, no international students, the threat of high unemployment, and all the negative forecasting for Australian housing markets, the value of many homes around the country grew by more than 20% - or by as much as 30% in some locations – in the last year alone.
+Despite prolonged lockdowns, no immigration, no international students, the threat of high unemployment, and all the negative forecasting for Australian housing markets, the value of many homes around the country grew by more than 20% - or by as much as 30% in some locations – during the challenging times we experienced.

-The past two years have been among the most tumultuous in living memory, and yet Australia looks set to emerge better placed than almost any other country and our property markets have surprised just about every commentator.
+The past two years have been among the most tumultuous in living memory, and yet Australia emerged better placed than almost any other country and our property markets have surprised just about every commentator.

-Obviously, these have been unprecedented times therefore we can’t blame some of those forecasters who made predictions early on in the pandemic for getting it so wrong.
+Obviously, these have been unprecedented times therefore we can’t blame some of those forecasters who made predictions early on in the pandemic for getting them so wrong.

 So let’s put some context to what has actually happened over the past couple of years to help us understand what may lie ahead.

 Here's what I learned about property thanks to the pandemic.

 The government and banks have a vested interest in keeping the housing market propped up.

 They are invested with us and when things got tough in the thick of the pandemic, they stepped in to help those in need.